President Franklin Delano Roosevelt Empowered Polio Survivors and Raised Public Awareness

 Post-Polio Survivors — Activists for Change

-The race for the polio vaccine and FDR’s public role helped change the status of handicapped people in America.
+The race for the polio vaccine and President Roosevelt’s public role helped change the status of handicapped people in America.
 Polio survivors went on to attend college and have careers.

 As they aged, some polio survivors noticed old symptoms returning.
 They formed the Post-Polio Survivors group.
 In addition to emotionally supporting each other, they became politically active.
 They worked with others to get Congress to pass the American Disability Act of 1990.